Compatibility between Stability and Strategy-Proofness: A Single-Peaked Preferences Investigation: Deferred acceptance: A stable matching rule

-The celebrated \textit{deferred acceptance (DA) rules} are introduced by \citet{gale1962college}.
-These rules are stable (see Remark \ref{remark gale result}), and will play a key role in our results.
-And hence, we present a brief description of these rules for completeness' sake.
+\textit{Deferred acceptance (DA) algorithm} \citep{gale1962college} is the salient algorithm in two-sided matching markets for its theoretical appeal.
+This algorithm also plays an instrumental role in our results.
+Hence, we briefly describe this algorithm for completeness' sake.

-There are two types of DA rules, namely \textit{men-proposing DA (MPDA) rule} and \textit{women-proposing DA (WPDA) rule}.
-We denote the MPDA rule by $DA^{MP}$, and the WPDA rule by $DA^{WP}$.
-In the following, we provide a description of the MPDA rule at a preference profile $P_A$.
-The same of the WPDA rule can be obtained by interchanging the roles of men and women in the MPDA rule.
+There are two types of the DA algorithm: the \textit{men-proposing DA (MPDA) algorithm} and the \textit{women-proposing DA (WPDA) algorithm}.
+In the following, we provide a description of the MPDA algorithm at a preference profile $P_A$.
+The same of the WPDA algorithm can be obtained by interchanging the roles of men and women in the MPDA algorithm.

 \begin{itemize}[leftmargin = 1.35cm] \item[\textbf{\textit{Step 1.}}] Each man $m$ proposes to his most preferred woman (according to $P_m$).
 Every woman $w$, who has at least one proposal, tentatively keeps her most preferred man (according to $P_w$) among these proposals and rejects the rest.